zudljk/remoteplay/README.md

 Then you will be able to use your local USB device on the remote machine.

 _Note that this is not necessary for mouse and keyboard, since they are supported by Steam Link out of the box._

+_Note also that the remote VirtualHere USB client will show a confirmation dialog before connecting to your local server, which means you will have to remote-desktop into the remote host and click on confirm to be able to use USB redirection.
+You can avoid this by using the Windows service version of the USB client, but this won't work with the free version of the server._